skilion/skilion.github.io/content/blog/why-i-like-d.md

 ## Package Manager

-In line with the modern programming languages such as Python, Node Js and C#, D has it's own official package manger, called [DUB](https://code.dlang.org/).
+In line with modern programming languages such as Python, Node Js and C#, D has it's own official package manger, called [DUB](https://code.dlang.org/).

 To be honest here, the package ecosystem is not nearly as developed as Python or Node Js.
 But this is to be expected given the lower adoption that D has.
 Nevertheless you have the most common use cases covered such as web development, protocols such as gRPC or REST, parsers, interfaces with commonly used libraries like SDL, OpenGL, Linux and Windows system libraries.